AES-CBC bit flipping Attack

 The first block is the IV: \xfe\xfb\xc3K\x8c\x1e\xc3\xf3q\xf3z\xb57\x8e\x0e!
 The second block is the padded encrypted message: /?\xfd\x01*\x82L\xd1o\xfe\x800\xd8\xbc\xd9c

-The byte we need to change in the message (admin=0) is at index 6.
+The byte we care about in admin=0 is the 0 at index 6.

 In [13]: a = "fefbc34b8c1ec3f371f37ab5378e0e212f3ffd012a824cd16ffe8030d8bcd963".decode('hex')